morganestes/Largo/docs/users/sidebarswidgets.rst

 Widgets Deprecated in 0.4x
 =========================

-- **Largo Footer Featured Posts** - Works similarly to the Featured Widget above but limited to the "footer featured" term in the prominence taxonomy.
+- **Largo Footer Featured Posts** - Works similarly to the Featured Widget but limited to the "footer featured" term in the prominence taxonomy.
-- **Largo Sidebar Featured Posts** - Works similarly to the Featured Widget above but limited to the "footer featured" term in the prominence taxonomy.
+- **Largo Sidebar Featured Posts** - Works similarly to the Featured Widget but limited to the "footer featured" term in the prominence taxonomy.

 Widgets Deprecated in 0.5x
 =========================